elsewhat/openui5-cards/README.md

 The focus will be on mobile experience.

-Overivew
+Overview
 =============
 The OpenUI5 cards will be implemented as custom componets to OpenUI5 https://openui5.hana.ondemand.com/#docs/guide/OnTheFlyControlDefinition.html

-The components will be:
+The components are currently:
 * open.m.CardContainer
 * open.m.Card
-* Possibly subtypes of open.m.Card
+* open.m.CardActions

+Ongoing tasks:
+* See Trello task board https://trello.com/b/z64yEaCF/openui5-cards

 Google Now cards
 ============